ShiftLeftSecurity/sbt-ci-release-early/readme.md

 necessary to use build stages but they make it easy to avoid publishing the same module multiple times from parallel jobs.

-- First, ensure that git tags are always fetched so that sbt-dynver can pick up the correct `version`
+- First, ensure that git tags are always fetched so that we can determine the correct version

 ```yml
 before_install: